Fithos/tgp/README.md

 ## Post-processing and Characterization

 This release comes with scripts to further process the traces produced by *tgp*.
-These scripts are of two types: the first syntactically filters data and removes garbage, while the second helps the user performing granularity analysis.
+These scripts are of two types: the first syntactically filters data and removes garbage, while the second helps the user performing task-granularity analysis.

 ### Post-processing

-Post-processing allows the user to further filter the results produced by the *tgp* analysis: in particular, the user can aggregate tasks and filter out context-switches and CPU utilization measurements obtained during garbage collection cycles.
+Post-processing allows the user to further filter the results produced by *tgp*.
+In particular, the user can aggregate tasks and filter out context-switches and CPU utilization measurements obtained during garbage collection cycles.
 Post-processing scripts can be found in the *postprocessing/* directory.

 #### Task Aggregation

 Some tasks may be *nested*, i.e., they fully execute inside the dynamic extent of the execution method of another task, which is called *outer task*.
-Since the nested and outer tasks cannot execute in parallel, as a general rule nested tasks are aggregated to their outer task, resulting in a single larger task.
-If the outer task is itself nested, then it is recursively aggregated until a non-nested task is found.
+Since the nested and outer tasks cannot execute in parallel, nested tasks should be aggregated to their outer task, resulting in a single larger task.
+Task aggregation performs such operation.
+If the outer task is itself nested, the task is recursively aggregated until a non-nested task is found.

 Task aggregation is performed on nested tasks if one of the following conditions is true:
 1. the outer task is not a thread